The Resource Base for Hearing Impaired Students (RBHIS)

 Sign Language Tuition

-Preparation For Life After School
+Preparation for Life After School

 Some of our students stay on to study for A levels or BTEC Level 3 courses in the sixth form.
 Others leave school at the end of Year 11 and go on to college, apprenticeships or other training schemes.

-Information Advice and Guidance Advisors from the Children & Young People with Disabilities Service work with young people who have an Education Health and Care Plan at key transition stages between the ages of 13 and 25 to assist their move to college, apprenticeships and work.
+Preparation for Adulthood Advisors from the Children & Young People with Disabilities Service work with young people who have an Education Health and Care Plan at key transition stages between the ages of 13 and 25 to assist their move to college, apprenticeships and work.
 Our school careers advisor also works with our deaf students and provides advice to them when they are making college and career choices.

 Our students all participate in work experience when they are in year 12 (aged 16 or 17).
 Students are encouraged to undertake this as independently as possible; however deaf awareness training is given to the companies for whom they will be working, prior to their arrival.
 They may be supported in their placement by a Communication Support Worker (CSW) for all or part of the placement if this is needed.